wildit/dpl-provision/README.md

 # DPL Digital Preservation Lab

-DPL (digital preservation lab) turns a fresh Ubuntu installation into a fully configured environment for various digital preservation tasks.
+DPL (digital preservation lab) turns a fresh Ubuntu installation into a fully configured environment for digital preservation tasks.
 DPL has been developed for teaching and experimenting.
-I use it for teaching/workshops as well as for setting up workstations for digital preservation/digital intelligence.
+At docuteam, we use it for teaching/workshops as well as for setting up workstations for digital preservation/digital intelligence.

 ## Requirements